genesiscommunitysuccess/docs/docs/01_getting-started/02_prerequisites/02_wsl.md

 [root@LONPC24 mnt]#
 ```

-From Windows, your WSL distros are accessible from ** \\wsl$\ ** in Windows Explorer.
+From Windows, your WSL distros are accessible from ** \\\wsl$\ ** in Windows Explorer.

 ### Windows Firewall set-up

 If you are using Windows Firewall, you need to allow smooth network communication between your WSL distros and Windows.

-First, get the network range for your WSL network switch; run `ipconfig.exe` as admin in powershell and look for WSL:
+First, get the network range for your WSL network switch; run `ipconfig.exe` as admin in PowerShell and look for WSL:

 ```
 Ethernet adapter vEthernet (WSL):